 Here’s a delectably different kind of pizza—a white vegan pizza brimming with well-cooked onions, roasted sweet potato, and briny olives.
 Combined with most any kind of salad, this pizza makes a delicious cool-weather dinner.
 This makes 6 to 8 slices.
 Double the recipe if you’re feeding more than 3 hungry people!
 Photos by Evan Atlas. more→

 This fast and fun dinner idea is a mash-up of pizza and quesadillas.
 Basically, you’re filling soft taco-size tortillas with the kinds of ingredients you’d use for making pizza — marinara sauce, vegan cheese, and lots of veggies.
 And you can just wing it as far as measurements, too.
 For a one-person meal, cut the recipe in half.
 All you need to complete this meal is a substantial salad with some cooked quinoa, beans or chickpeas, and/or sunflower seeds for a protein boost.
+This serves 2 hungry people or 4 moderately (1 or 2 pizzadillas per serving).
 Photos by Hannah Kaminsky.

 Using plenty of broccoli makes this easy pizza a nourishing meal.
 Serve a big salad with mixed greens and plenty of raw veggies, embellished with olives and chickpeas.
 Use as many of the shortcuts as you’d like, making this a super-quick preparation; I’ve provided from-scratch options for sauce and crust (even a gluten-free option!) for when you have more time. more→

 This deliciously offbeat pizza features mellow caramelized onions, with briny olives for a contrasting flavor.
 For a simple meal, serve with a salad of mixed greens, cannellini or chickpeas, and ripe tomatoes.
 Photos by Hannah Kaminsky. more→